miltostsalekkas/ServerTest/readme.md

-# Social Mic Example
+# Social Mic Example  Master

-## Installation for Collaborators
+## Installation for Collaborators   Miltos

 1.First create a Local Folder somehwere in your PC